totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 - w_retention: A Copy window that applies a data retention policy of four days.
 - w_usage_profile: An Aggregate window that aggregates average data usage for each device ID and indicates whether a device is roaming.
 - w_join_avg: A Join window that joins back current average values to the Input event as a new field.
 - w_change_latency: A Calculate window that detects anomalies in latency data from CMP.
-The supported algorithms are based on the Kullback–Leibler (KL) Divergence approach.
+The supported algorithms are based on the Kullback-Leibler (KL) Divergence approach.
 - w_latency_spike: A Filter window that filters out events and keeps only the events where `changeDetected` is equal one.
 - w_cells: A Source window that reads latitude and longitude data for `cell_id`.
 - add_cell_pos: A Join window that joins back the values from w_cells to the Input event.